Last updated on October 31st, 2024 at 02:25 pm

 Finally, you are fully approved

 If you are lucky, you will be told about a week before the date set to close on your house that you have been fully approved for the loan.
-BUT wait!
+But wait!
 The underwriter does not trust you so he/she will be running a last-minute credit report just a day or two before closing.

 You could not wait to buy that car so you thought after receiving notice of final credit approval, you apply for an auto loan.
 The underwriter picks it up on the last-minute credit report.
 Your loan just died.
 If you think this does not happen, I can tell you as a fact that it does.
 All of the advice that was given before and during the process was ignored and the underwriter disapproved the loan for one key reason, our debt-to-income ratio was kicked off.